Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Two Notions of Uncertainty

 \subsection{Differences and Imperfections in Generation Probabilities and the Edit Model}

 Figure~\ref{fig:comparisons} shows the code generations output by Codex for each of the three coding tasks, along with the highlights generated using generation probabilities (left) and the edit model (right).
-As noted earlier, an approximately equal number of characters are highlighted in both conditions.
-However, in the edit model condition the highlights concentrate in the \textsc{Ugly Number} task, reflecting that the nine participants changed this generation the most to get it working.
+As noted earlier, an approximately equal number of characters are highlighted using the two methods.
+However, the highlights generated using the edit model concentrate in the completion for the \textsc{Ugly Number} task since participants in the data collection phase for the edit model changed this code the most to get it working.

-This distribution of highlights helps restate an important characteristic of the edit model: it tends to correspond to coding errors, since highlighted tokens are those that participants most frequently changed or deleted in pursuit of correcting or improving the initial code completion.
-For example, in \textsc{Ugly Number}, the ``end'' keywords are extraneous, and are not required (or valid) in Python, and thus were deleted by participants.
-Likewise, in \textsc{Most Common Word}, the ``List'' identifier is not defined, and most participants replaced it with the built-in ``list'' type (Python is case-sensitive).

-Conversely, when using generation probabilities, highlights seem to be triggered by that start and end of important sequences (e.g., defining a new class, initiating a new test or loop, or returning a value).
-Likewise, comparator and Boolean operators are often highlighted (e.g., ``<=,'' ``not,'' ``and''), perhaps reflecting some momentary uncertainty about the construction and directionality of these expressions.
-Finally, in several cases, newly introduced variable names are also highlighted (e.g., in the \textsc{Ugly Number} and \textsc{Most Common Word} coding tasks).
-This pattern of highlights reflects our characterization of generation probabilities discussed in Section~\ref{sec:uncertainty}: At various moments in the generation process, decision points are reached where the model has several possible paths it can pursue.
-Since tokens are generated one at a time, all the uncertainty of choosing a path is imbued upon the token generated in that moment (yielding a low token generation probability).
-Once a path is decided, and the corresponding token is output, the generation probabilities of subsequent tokens tend to recover.
+Overall, with the edit model, highlights tend to correspond to coding errors since they reflect changes performed to initial completions in pursuit of correcting or improving the code.
+In contrast, when using generation probabilities, highlights seem to be triggered by that start and end of important sequences (e.g., defining a new class, initiating a new test or loop, or returning a value).
+Likewise, comparator and Boolean operators (e.g., ``<=,'' ``not,'' ``and'') are often highlighted, perhaps reflecting some uncertainty about the construction and directionality of these expressions.
+Finally, in several cases, newly introduced variable names are also highlighted.
+Below we describe in more detail how the highlighted tokens do or do not correspond to errors in the code for each of the three coding tasks:

-Since the generation probabilities and the edit model have different distributions and characteristics, we posit that they will similarly have different effects on programmers.